thatsddr/WorkMode/README.md

 At this point you're ready to check if the program runs by running the command `python3 code/WorkMode.py`
-But BE CAREFUL: Save your current configuration with "🔆>Save as NormalMode".
+But BE CAREFUL: Save your current configuration with "🔆>Preferences>Save as Normal Mode".
 Manually modifying the settings.json file before the first run to remove apps that are not installed on the machine is adviced.

 ## Building the app